fenago/apache-cassandra-intellij/md_files/2_cassandra_architecture.md

 data is hashed to determine it's **token**.
 The data is sent to the nodes responsible for the token ranges that contain the hashed token value.

-### Note

-The consistent hashing algorithm is used in many distributed systems, because it has intrinsic ways of dealing with changing range assignments.You can refer to *Cassandra High Availability* by* *Strickland R. (2014), published by fenago.

 The partition key (formerly known as a **row key**) is the first part of